arnsenglander/recall-demo-app/client/README.md

 Your app is now live at http://localhost:5173/ 🎉

-Technologies Used
+## Technologies Used

 - [React](https://react.dev/reference/react)
 - [Vite](https://vitejs.dev/guide/)
-- [Radix UI](https://www.radix-ui.com/primitives/docs/overview/introduction) - UI primitives and icons.
-  - Feel free to replace any of the UI primitives with your favorite UI framework or library!
+- [Radix UI](https://www.radix-ui.com/primitives/docs/overview/introduction): UI primitives and icons.
+Feel free to replace this with your favorite UI framework or library.